chavias/CF-Simulate/README.md

 nano run_sim_time.py

 # Edit the gamma_time.csh script
-nano gamma_time.py
+nano gamma_time.csh

 # Execute the script
 ./Run_exact.sh
 ```

-Execute this command to perform numerical simulations up to second-order accuracy.
+Execute this commands to perform numerical simulations up to second-order accuracy.

 <!--Documentation
 For detailed instructions and documentation on how to use CF Simulate, please refer to the Documentation file.-->